22.2.06

 Punk And Disco

 The characteristics of any musical genre are affected by the mood of the times in which it develops.
 This was definitely the case for developments in popular music by the mid 1970s.
 The preceding decade from the mid 1960s had been a time of hope in which it seemed that the efforts of the peace and civil rights movements would change the world.
 They had done so, but only to an extent, and by the mid-70s there was a feeling that the world had lost its way.
 This feeling was compounded by factors such as economic stagnation coming at the end of the long post-war boom, an energy crisis, and the rise of international terrorism.
-The sense that one could change the world was supplanted by a grudging acceptance that things were just the way they were and the best thing to do was just get on with your own life.
-In the mid to late 70s this disposition was expressed (in rather different ways) by both punk and disco.
+The sense that one could change the world was supplanted by a grudging acceptance that things were the way they were and the best thing to do was just get on with your own life.
+In the mid-to-late 70s this disposition was expressed (in rather different ways) by both punk and disco.

 By circa 1980 the punk movement was fading but its impact on other genres was significant.
 It contributed to the development of hardcore.
 It also had an impact on the music of some major acts in the post-punk era with bands like U2, REM, and Midnight Oil focusing more on the emotional impact of a song than in the technical aspects of its delivery (these bands themselves would have an impact on contemporary rock).
 There was even a punk revival in the 1990s with bands like Green Day and The Living End.

 By circa 1980 the disco craze was fading but its impact on other genres was significant.
 It contributed to the development of hip-hop.
-It also had an impact on the music of some major acts in the post-disco era with artists like Michael Jackson, Madonna and George Michael emphasizing danceability in their music (these acts themselves would have an impact on contemporary soul acts).
+It also had an impact on the music of some major acts in the post-disco era with artists like Michael Jackson, Madonna and George Michael emphasizing danceability in their music (these acts themselves would have an impact on contemporary soul).
 There was even a disco revival in the 1990s with artists like Kym Mazelle and Stars On 54.

-There was much animosity between the fans of punk and disco but both genres were a product of the same era.
+There was some animosity between the fans of punk and disco but both genres were a product of the same era.
 In responding to a difficult world punk was nihilistic while disco was hedonistic.
-Both rejected the focus on complexity of the progressive supergroups.
+Both rejected the elaborate and esoteric manner of progressive supergroups.
 Both began as grassroots movements rather than corporate products.
 Both were populated by members of marginalized groups whether defined by class, race or sexuality.
 And both became successful for a time.
 In circa 1980 some acts started to blend elements of both punk and disco together.
-The name given by the music industry to this trend was ‘New Wave’.
+The name given by the music industry to this trend was New Wave.

 New Wave acts blended the attitude of punk with the infectiousness of disco.
-This combination proved successful and acts of this kind included Blondie, Talking Heads, The Pretenders, The Divinyls, The Police, Elvis Costello, Devo, The B52s, and The Power Station.
+This combination proved successful and acts of this kind included Blondie, Talking Heads, The Pretenders, The Divinyls, The Police, Elvis Costello, Devo, The B52s, and Power Station.
 They produced popular music that was nevertheless quirky and even subversive.
 They could poke fun at the world while still having fun themselves.
-The New Wave fad was rather short-lived but many New Wave acts went onto populate the ranks of other genres like pop.
+This fad was rather short-lived but many New Wave acts went onto populate the ranks of other genres like pop.
 One could also argue that some bands since the 1990s have characteristics in common with New Wave acts (consider Garbage and No Doubt).

 Ska To Reggae

-The music of the Americas has always had an affect on popular culture and particularly on dance.
+The music of the wider Americas has always had an affect on popular culture and particularly on dance.
 However the impact of Latin music in the US and UK has been limited by the linguistic divide separating English from Spanish and Portuguese.
 In Jamaica, however, English is the major language and this allowed Jamaicans to fully assimilate blues transmitting from US radio stations in the 50s.
 They blended blues with the calypso-like mento (also partly of African origin) and this resulted in a number of variations with ska and reggae as the most prominent.
 Both genres are very similar and the most apparent difference between them is one of tempo – ska is frenetic while reggae is relaxed.

-Ska became something of a novelty in the US and UK in the 60s and then came into its own during two later ‘ska revivals’.
+Ska became something of a novelty in the US and UK in the 60s and then came into its own during two later ska revivals.
 In the 80s some UK bands such as The Specials and Madness popularized ska.
 Then in the 90s some US bands like No Doubt and The Mighty Mighty Bostones did the same thing for a younger audience.
 In both eras however long-term popularity has been limited to cult followings.

 In contrast reggae has had a much bigger impact on popular music.
 It was promoted in the 70s by artists like Bob Marley, Lee Perry and Peter Tosh to such an extent that artists associated with other genres all had reggae-tinged hits (including Led Zeppelin, Stevie Wonder, Supertramp, The Clash, Boney M, The Police and Culture Club).
 Some characteristics of its look or feel have been incorporated into other genres since from hardcore to hip-hop.
-And the practice of dance remixes so prominent in much techno had its origins in the dub variation of reggae.
+And the practice of dance remixes so prominent in much techno had its origins in studio experimentation of the dub variation of reggae.

 Pop